 - While supporting the strut, undo the nuts strut tower nuts.
 Once all nuts are out, remove the strut from the vehicle.

 - When reinstalling a new strut, pay attention to direction, as they might not be symmetrical.

 - Line the strut up with the holes, install braces or other parts when we start and tighten the hardware in reverse order.

 While torque specifications vary with each vehicle type, you may refer to the following figures:

 - Strut-to-spindle bolts: 80-100 lb-ft

 These instructions will help you learn how to replace front struts on Mitsubishi Lancer, Outlander, Mirage, Galant, Eclipse, and other models.

-The strut is a combination of a spring and a shock absorber in one assembly.
-It suspends the weight of the vehicle and limits the suspension travel rate, preventing excessive body roll.
+The strut combines spring and a shock absorber in one assembly.
+It suspends the vehicle’s weight and limits the suspension travel rate, preventing excessive body roll.

 We hope you find the Mitsubishi Front Struts Replacement DIY guide helpful.
 Check these troubleshooting and repair guides for more help on your Mitsubishi.